Stochastic six-vertex model in a half-quadrant and half-line open ASEP: Introduction

 Consider the half-quadrant $ \lbrace (x,y)\in \Z_{>0}^2: x\leqslant y \rbrace $.
 The stochastic six-vertex model in the half-quadrant is a probability measure on collections of up-right paths (see Figure \ref{fig:example6v}) determined by the Boltzmann weights (see Section \ref{sec:def6v} for a more precise definition)

 and boundary condition

 Since these weights are stochastic, in the sense that

 the measure on paths can be constructed in a Markovian way starting from the left boundary of the quadrant.
 When the parameters $a_x$ go to $1$, the paths will turn at almost every vertex point, and hence follow a straight staircase path in the $\pi/4$ direction.
 If one scales those parameters as $a_x\equiv 1-\e$ and rescale time by $\e^{-1}$, one can interpret the horizontal positions of paths in a finite neighborhood of the diagonal as a particle system that converges to half-line ASEP as $\e$ goes to zero (see Proposition \ref{prop:cv6vtoASEP}).
+The assumption that $\varrho=1/2$ in Theorem \eqref{th:GOElimitintro} comes from the specific choice of boundary condition \eqref{eq:boundaryconditionintro}.
+More general boundary conditions do not seem to be related to the half-space Hall-Littlewood measure considered in this paper.
 It is likely that a result similar to Theorem \ref{th:GOElimitintro} can also be proved for the six-vertex model in a half-quadrant by our methods (see Remark \ref{rem:asymptotics6v}), but we do not pursue that here.